diana-heredia/parota/README.md

        license="Creative Commons - Attribution, Non-Commercial, ShareAlike"
        ref="2">

 In contrast, descriptions of individual plant species were devoid of demonic or ritual associations.
-In the late eighteenth century, the Spanish explorers and botanists Hipólito Ruíz and José Pavón led an expedition across present-day Perú, Ecuador, and Chile that included parts of the Amazon.
-Among the new plant species and genera they <span data-click-image-zoomto="2|1295,1326,1904,1529">described</span> was _Psychotria viridis_.[ref]
+In the late eighteenth century, the Spanish explorers and botanists Hipólito Ruíz and José Pavón led an expedition across present-day Perú, Ecuador, and Chile that covered parts of the Western Amazon.
+Among the new plant species and genera they <span data-click-image-zoomto="2|1313,1312,1905,1529">described</span> was _Psychotria viridis_.[ref]
 Even though these botanists sought to obtain knowledge from local herbalists and sorcerers [ref], the  hallucinogenic properties and use of _P. viridis_ in ayahuasca brews were never reported.
 For centuries the synergy between the ayahuasca vine (_B. caapi_) and chacruna (_P. viridis_) remained (purposefully) unknown.

 <param ve-image
        label="Isidro Gálvez/José Brunete (draughtsmen), Illustrations of Pyschotria subtomentosa (top) and Psychotria viridis (bottom) in Flora Peruviana et Chilensis vol. 2, 1798-1802"